pritamg7/Quiz-app/README.md

 8.	git commit -m "[mandatory commit message]"
 9.
 10.	git push [url to your repository] master/main
-11. Now your commit will be successfully pushed to the main branch of your GitHub repository.
+11. Now your commit will be successfully pushed to the master branch of your GitHub repository.
+12.	for deployment on Heroku
+13.	you can simply open the website of heroku
+14.	connecyt your github account and give access to heroku
+15. Select the repository
+16.	then click on automatic deployment and then manually deploy for first time
+17.	then it will show you a log that all the requred file and dependencies are installed automatically and deployed successfully.
+18. Now click on view at bottom or you can simply click on open app option on top header.
 ![Screenshot 2021-11-26 095247](https://user-images.githubusercontent.com/79220197/143527070-8f00a2da-f4fe-4c06-b3ed-7af8cfa304d1.png)
 ![Screenshot 2021-11-26 095832](https://user-images.githubusercontent.com/79220197/143527083-6e4ee835-21ba-46e0-9554-98bc948f0ae4.png)
 ![Screenshot 2021-11-26 095920](https://user-images.githubusercontent.com/79220197/143527099-7c928551-4089-4cda-9bcd-1e2f4fcb3524.png)